 He will be like a tree firmly planted by streams of water, Which yields its fruit in its season And its leaf does not wither; And in whatever he does, he prospers.Psalm 1:3(NASB)

-The misconception that indulging in the lust of the flesh and 'getting on' in the world as the accepted way to a 'good life' is an illusion which is addressed in Psalm 1.
+Psalm 1 addresses the misconception that indulging in the lust of the flesh and 'getting on' in the world as the accepted way to a 'good life'.
 The mindset of the world that despises the things of God and pours scorn on a life of purity, has bought into a worldview that is rooted in a satanic deception, and the first Psalm deals with this conflict.

 This is not promoting isolation from the world, for we are to be lights in a dark place and are called to witness to a generation of lost souls about sin, righteousness, and judgement.
 We are to be a living testament of God's goodness and grace through faith in the Lord Jesus Christ, but we are to avoid partnership with the enemy camp which can lead to a compromise of the truth of the glorious gospel of God.